Skip to main content

 Dr. Susan Wilde’s research and teaching is focused on impaired aquatic systems and challenges with invasive plants/animals, nutrient pollution, harmful algal blooms, emerging contaminants and their implications for fish, wildlife, and even humans depending on these valuable water resources.
 She discovered a new species of cyanobacteria growing on invasive aquatic plants producing the neurotoxin responsible for killing bald eagles and other…

 Chuck is the Director of the Center for Invasive Species & Ecosystem Health and has a Public Service Faculty appointment in the Warnell School of Forestry and Natural Resources at the University of Georgia.
 Chuck has been with the University of Georgia since 1999, where his work focuses on invasive species and information technology.
-He has a B.S. and M.S. in Computer Science.
-Websites he designed have been featured twice in Science…
+Websites he designed have been featured twice in Science Magazine, received regional awards for…

 Dissertation title: Shortleaf Pine-Hardwood Mixture Establishment and Release in Two Physiographic Regions of Tennessee